Nominations now open!

 In each category, the judges will look for individuals that demonstrate some or all of the following leadership values, traits and qualities:

-On March 15th 2018, the nominated leaders will be recognised at the inaugural Liverpool Hope and The Leaders Club Awards Dinner at Hope Park.
+On March 15th 2018, the nominated leaders will be recognised at the inaugural Liverpool Hope and The Leaders Club Awards Dinner at the Creative Campus.

 Nominations are now open, please see below for details.